IntroSDE/introsde2013/lab7/README.md

 	* Either XML or JSON support is (only one is required)
 	* The client must request both and print the one that works or a message saying "NOT IMPLEMENTED" if it does not work
 	* Some of these services are going to be part of your final projet, so try to do them well.
+	* While for the GET services you will be required to call a service of one of your  fellow colleagues, the POST/PUT services can be tested against your server (to avoid problems of not having standar model)

 ---